betafontes/betafontes/README-en.md

 ## 💟 About Me

+- ⚡ Always looking for growth!
+- 💻 Back-end Development Intern at Telebit Brasil
 - 🎓 Studying Systems Analysis and Development
-- 💻 Full-Stack Developer at Telebit Brasil
-- 🎨 Knowledge in UI/UX Design
+- 🎨 Knowledge in the area of UI/UX Design
 - 🚀 Learning: Python, Django
-- ⚡ Always looking for growth!

  <br>